b0kch01/replitC0de/docs/README.md

 ## Instructions
 1. Find the lesson (by lesson # or name) and open it.
 - Some code will be placed in folders.
-So if you can't find yours, scroll to the top.
+So if you can't something sepcific, scroll to the top.
 - Click on it and you will find the code inside.
 - Select **ALL** of the code you **NEED**.
 <img src="images/Github-Copy.png" width="500">